mirzanahal/mirzanahal.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper, *Weakly-Supervised Drug Efficiency Estimation with Confidence Score: Application to COVID-19 Drug Discovery*, has accepted to MICCAI 2023.
+Our paper, *Weakly-Supervised Drug Efficiency Estimation with Confidence Score: Application to COVID-19 Drug Discovery*, has been accepted to MICCAI 2023.